 Field-hunting tip

-Look in metamorphic rocks country — that is the host setting where lingunite typically forms.
+Look in metamorphic rocks country, the host setting where lingunite typically forms.
 If you start seeing plagioclase, quartz, garnet in float, you are in the right ground.
 Field specimens usually show a prismatic crystals habit, so train your eye for that shape before scanning the outcrop.